Submissions

 The submission should be uploaded as an editable Microsoft Word document.
 Please ensure that all electronic files are virus free before uploading.

-Authors' Name(s) and Surname(s), ORCiD ID and affiliation(s), must be removed from the final manuscript, and submitted as a supplementary file.
+Authors' Name(s) and Surname(s), ORCiD and affiliation(s), must be removed from the final manuscript, and submitted as a supplementary file.

 Referencing in the text: This journal uses the APA (American Psychological Association) referencing style.
 Referencing in text should be quoted by the name and date in brackets, e.g., (Jones, 1970) or Smith (1983) or UNCED (1992) or (Jones, 1979; Smith & Le Roux, 1983, p.183).